 “[My future self would say] keep doing what you’re doing.
 And don’t be afraid for short-term consequences, or whether you’re going to get in trouble.
 Because in the long-term what’s going to matter is the impact that you make on the future of society.
 And the more people that are willing to take up the fight, the better.
 It’s not a I-don’t-care-about-my-education thing.
 It’s a I-want-to-make-the-world-a-better-place sort of thing.”

-Written by Chris Smith, Communications Officer at The Social Change Agency.
+Written by Chris Smith, Consultant at The Social Change Agency.